 Sec.
 4126T Shares of Stocks of TCs.
 The following shall govern transactions affecting shares of stock of TCs and limits on stockholdings in a single TC.
-(Circular No. 884 dated 22 July 2015)

-ß 4126T.1 Limits of stockholdings in a single TC.
+§ 4126T.1 Limits of stockholdings in a single TC.
 The stockholdings in any TC shall be subject to the limits as prescribed below:

-a.
-Domestic stockholders

-(1) Banks may own stockholdings of a TC: Provided, That the acquisition or investment in the equity of a TC shall be subject to all relevant laws, rules and regulations on equity investment of banks in a financial allied enterprise.

-(2) Regulated non-bank entities engaged in finance, insurance, asset management and other similar activities acceptable to the Bangko Sentral may own up to 100% of the TCís stockholdings unless otherwise provided in their respective governing laws, charters and regulations.

-(3) Filipino individuals and nonregulated domestic entities may each own up to forty percent (40%) of the voting stock of a TC.
-There shall be no ceiling on the aggregate ownership by Filipino individuals and non-regulated domestic entities in a TC.

-b.Foreign stockholders may own stockholdings in a TC, subject to the limits as stated below:

-(1) Unless otherwise provided by laws, charters and regulations, foreign banks and regulated foreign non-bank entities engaged in finance, insurance, asset management, and ß 4126T.1 15.10.31 other similar activities acceptable to the Bangko Sentral may own more than forty percent (40%) up to 100% of the voting stock of a TC, subject to the following factors:
+- a.
+Domestic stockholders - (1) Banks may own stockholdings of a TC: Provided, That the acquisition or investment in the equity of a TC shall be subject to all relevant laws, rules and regulations on equity investment of banks in a financial allied enterprise. - (2) Regulated non-bank entities engaged in finance, insurance, asset management and other similar activities acceptable to the Bangko Sentral may own up to 100% of the TC's stockholdings unless otherwise provided in their respective governing laws, charters and regulations. - (3) Filipino individuals and non-regulated domestic entities may each own up to forty percent (40%) of the voting stock of a TC.
+There shall be no ceiling on the aggregate ownership by Filipino individuals and non-regulated domestic entities in a TC. - b.Foreign stockholders may own stockholdings in a TC, subject to the limits as stated below: - (1) Unless otherwise provided by laws, charters and regulations, foreign banks and regulated foreign non-bank entities engaged in finance, insurance, asset management, and other similar activities acceptable to the Bangko Sentral may own more than forty percent (40%) up to 100% of the voting stock of a TC, subject to the following factors:

-T Regulations Manual of Regulations for Non-Bank Financial Institutions Part I - Page 12

-(a) Strategic trade and investment relationships between the Philippines and the home country of the foreign bank/entity;

-(b) Relationship between the applicant foreign bank/entity and the Philippines;

-(c) Demonstrated capacity, global reputation for financial innovations and stability in a competitive environment of the applicant foreign bank/entity;

-(d) Reciprocity enjoyed by Philippine banks and other financial institutions in the applicantís country; and

-(e) Willingness to share technology.

-(2) Others, such as individuals and other entities not identified above may own up to forty percent (40%) of the voting stock of a TC: Provided, That the aggregate voting stock owned by foreign individuals and other entities not identified above shall not exceed forty percent (40%) of the outstanding voting stock of the TC.
+- (a) Strategic trade and investment relationships between the Philippines and the home country of the foreign bank/entity; - (b) Relationship between the applicant foreign bank/entity and the Philippines; - (c) Demonstrated capacity, global reputation for financial innovations and stability in a competitive environment of the applicant foreign bank/entity; - (d) Reciprocity enjoyed by Philippine banks and other financial institutions in the applicant's country; and - (e) Willingness to share technology. - (2) Others, such as individuals and other entities not identified above may own up to forty percent (40%) of the voting stock of a TC: Provided, That the aggregate voting stock owned by foreign individuals and other entities not identified above shall not exceed forty percent (40%) of the outstanding voting stock of the TC.

-The limits as stated above are further subject to the limits imposed by the respective laws/regulations in the home county of the investing companies or country of origin.
+The limits as stated above are further subject to the limits imposed by the respective laws/regulations in the home country of investing companies or country of origin.

 A foreign bank or non-bank entity seeking to operate in the Philippines shall satisfy the criteria in Item No. "b(1)(c)" above, i.e., demonstrated capacity, global reputation for financial innovations and stability in a competitive environment of the applicant foreign bank/entity.
-Provided, That if it has controlling interest in the TC, it must be widely-owned and publicly-listed in the country of origin, unless the foreign bank/ entity is owned and controlled by the government of its country of origin.
+Provided, That if it has controlling interest in the TC, it must be widely-owned and publicly-listed in the country of origin, unless the foreign bank/entity is owned and controlled by the government of its country of origin.